 Bathrooms are dangerous because they’re small spaces with lots of hard surfaces and corners.
 On top of that, sitting down and standing up can cause dizziness or unsteady balance because of changes in blood pressure.
 That could easily lead to a devastating fall.

 Over 80% of all falls in the home, happen in the bathroom.
-Other risks include potential to be scalded if water is too hot; get locked in; carer strain on their back; fear of falling.
+Other hazards include potential to be scalded with hot water; get locked in; carer strain on their back; risk of falls.

 - Make sure the bathroom is clutter free and well lit, day and night

 - Check that the floor is not slippery.
-Remove loose mats, rugs as they can be a trip hazard.
+Prevent falls by removing loose mats and rugs as they can be a trip hazard.

 - Make sure that the room is warm before the person undresses.
 Older people are more sensitive to heat and cold than younger people.